Eliminating Depth Cycles among Triangles in Three Dimensions

-\begin{remark} Notice that we require that \emph{all} cyclic paths in $\Pi(C,\T)$ be cut.
-For a specific path $\pi$, a subpath $\pi_i$ may be cut in such a way that it first leaves and then reenters the same piece of a triangle, thus keeping the cycle~$C$ alive.
-This would appear to be a problem, as $\pi_i$ can be replaced by a rerouted subpath $\pi'_i$ that stays in the same piece.
-Replacing $\pi_i$ by $\pi'_i$ in $\pi$, though, produces a \emph{different} cyclic path in $\Pi(C,\T)$, which we also require to be cut, and all these cuts will eventually eliminate $C$.
+\begin{remark} Notice that we require that \emph{all} loops in $\Pi(C,\T)$ be cut.
+Indeed, for a specific loop~$\pi$, a subpath $\pi_i$ may be cut in such a way that it first leaves and then reenters the same face of~$\A(\Gamma_\Delta)$.
+This by itself does not eliminate $C$, as $\pi_i$ can be replaced by a rerouted subpath~$\pi'_i$ that stays within the same face.
+However, replacing $\pi_i$ by $\pi'_i$ in $\pi$ produces a \emph{different} loop in~$\Pi(C,\T)$, which we also require to be cut.
 The following proof handles this issue appropriately. \end{remark}